Get your dental implants completed in one day in our state-of-the-art dental facility.

-What Can Patients Expect After A Dental Implant Procedure?
+What Can You Expect After a Dental Implant Procedure?

-You may also have some bleeding during the first 24 hours after the implant procedure, but you use a gauze pad to keep it down.
+You may also have some bleeding during the first 24 hours after the implant procedure, but you use a gauze pad to limit it.

-While no special care is needed after a dental implant procedure, you will need to take good care of yourself to speed up the recovery process and allow you to return to your daily life as soon as possible.
+While no special care is needed after a dental implant procedure, take good care of yourself to speed the recovery process and allow you to return to your daily life as soon as possible.
 Things you can do include:

-- Follow the right diet: You will need to steer clear of hard or crunchy foods until all operations are complete and your new artificial crown is securely in place.
-Hard, crusty, or crunchy foods can put too much strain on your jaw after the dental implant procedure, so you should stick to soft foods and liquids for several days.
+- Follow the right diet: Steer clear of hard or crunchy foods.
+They can put too much strain on your jaw after the dental implant procedure, so stick to soft foods and liquids for several days.

 - Manage pain, swelling, bruising, and bleeding as instructed by your dentist.

 - Keep the surgical area clean.

 - Once the dental implant has healed, practice good oral hygiene just like you would for your natural teeth.

 4 Types Of Dental Implants

 For dental implant candidates, there are several options.
 The best type of dental implant depends on your individual case: